OpenHD/Documentation/hardware/first-time-setup.md

 ### Step 6.5: Flashing the Air SBC

-Please refer to the ([Installation Guide](../software-setup/installation-guide.md))
+Please refer to the ([Installation Guide](../hardware/installation-guide.md))

 ### Step 7: Starting the Air SBC

 The first boot will take several Minutes, because initial configs and setups are executed.
 The SBC will reboot multiple times.
 OpenHD will automatically start to transmit Video, if everything is correct.
-If you haven't configured your camera correctly you'll see a test-picture, in this case look into the "Air CAM 1" Menu in QOpenHD (the OpenHD Logo opens the Menu) and select the correct camera overlay in the V_OS_CAM_CONFIG menu.
+If you haven't configured your camera correctly you'll see a black image that says "rebooting camera", in this case look into the "Air CAM 1" Menu in QOpenHD (the OpenHD Logo opens the Menu) and select the correct camera overlay in the V_OS_CAM_CONFIG menu.
 After this your SBC will reboot and start transmitting video.

 {% hint style="info" %}
 If you have any issues now, please don't hesitate and write in our Chats, so we can help you get everything working correctly.